Stephen Lewin

 Stephen Lewin (c.
 1822 – 1913) was an English architect, artist, civil engineer and iron-founder, who was a builder of steamboats and steam locomotives.
 Initially he worked in Boston in Lincolnshire as a civil engineer with his father William Lewin, who was an assistant to John Rennie the Elder.
-His should not be confused with his son, Stephen Samuel Lewin (c.
-1848 – 1909), a successful artist who specialised in historical works often featuring cavaliers and figures in 17th-century costumes.
+He should not be confused with his son, Stephen Samuel Lewin (c.
+1848 – 1909), a successful artist who specialized in historical works often featuring cavaliers and figures in 17th-century costumes.

 Architectural practice

-After working with his civil engineer father, Lewin then set up an architectural practice in Boston and at the same time published a notable series of engravings of Medieval churches in the Parts of Holland in Lincolnshire.
+After working with his civil engineer father, Lewin set up an architectural practice in Boston and simultaneously published a notable series of engravings of Medieval churches in the Parts of Holland in Lincolnshire.
 He was involved in the civic life in Boston and was Mayor in 1860-2 and 1861-2.
 His younger brother, Charles Augustus Lewin had moved to Poole in Dorset in 1856 as a timber merchant.
 In 1863, Lewin, who had entered into a partnership with William Wilkinson, a Boston iron founder, purchased the works of William Pearce, an iron and brass founder in Poole.
-This was to be managed by Wilkinson and became known as Lewin's Iron Foundry.
+This was to be managed by Wilkinson and became known as Lewin's Iron Foundry or the Poole Foundry.
 It appears to have developed rapidly and by about 1866 Lewin left Boston.
 However, in 1879, partly as the result of a fire in the foundry, Lewin was declared bankrupt.